psharma-alberta/data-science/statistics-probability.md

 ###### [Correlation coefficients](https://www.khanacademy.org/math/statistics-probability/describing-relationships-quantitative-data/scatterplots-and-correlation/a/correlation-coefficient-review)

-- direction and strength of a linear relationship
+- measure of strength (& direction) of a linear relationship
 - +1 for a strong positive relationship, -1 for strong negative relationships, 0 for no correlation